cshawky/mta-sts.shawky.net/README.md

    You probably want this to be the same tool you might use for DMARC reports, like [DMARC Analyzer](https://www.dmarcanalyzer.com/) or [Dmarcian](https://dmarcian.com/).

-## Crazy Domains Premium DNS example
+## Expanding Step 3.
-1. Follow steps 1. and 2. above.
-My project naming convention was subtly different being `mta-sts.<your_fully_qualified_domain_name>`
+1. Follow steps 1. to 3 above.
+My project naming convention was subtly different being `mta-sts.<your_fully_qualified_domain_name>`.
+Before proceeding to step 4 above, it is important to get the Custom domain configured:

-2. The GitHub URL is of the form: `https://<user>.github.io/<projectname>`.
-Thus a CNAME did not work.

-3. Create a Web Forward instead: `mta-sts.<your_fully_qualified_domain_name>` forwards to `<user>.github.io/<projectname>`.
-In the Premium DNS interface one only needs to enter `mta-sts` for the web forward name as the domain name is hard coded.
-Do not include https leading or trailing /.
+2. From `https://github.com/<user>/mta-sts.<your_fully_qualified_domain_name>` project navigate to Settings then Pages.
+Under Custom domain enter `mta-sts.<your_fully_qualified_domain_name>` as the custom domain name then press Save.
+Wait until the DNS check is successful.
+Investigate issues with your DNS service otherwise.

+3. Once the DNS test is successful Github will generate an SSL certificate for this URL.
+Once that is complete you may check the "Enforce HTTPS" box.
+Refresh the page and note that GitHub Pages now references the correct URL using HTTPS.
+Select "Visit site".
+This should show the mta-sts.txt file.
+Proceed to step 4 above once this is successful.

 4. Within your project edit the file `.well-known/mta-sts.txt`, remove all comments etc. Initially set the mode to `testing`.
 Do not reduce `max_age` below 1 week.
 This is the recommended minimum time, once stable you could be pro active and increase this time.
 Switch mode to `enforce` once you are confident MTA-STS is working.